antireaction/queerrights-en/docs/transrights/transition.md

 - **Sample:** clinical sample of 13 trans women
 - **Result:** From the abstract:
 > Surgical outcome was disappointing, and only one-third of the patients where a vaginal construction was carried out had a functioning vagina. [...]
 [O]nly one-third were judged as having a fair or good sexual adjustment after sex reassignment. [...]
 Psychosocial adjustment showed a slight improvement after surgery.
 However, the majority of patients (eight) were judged to be unchanged. [...]
 [F]or a total of four individuals (30%), sex reassignment was considered retrospectively to be a mistake.
 Despite their returning to a male social role after surgery, however, two of the repenting patients were judged as fairly well adjusted from a psychosocial point of view.

-- **Flaws:**
-	1. Very old.
-Surgical techniques have improved greatly since.
+1. Most issues were connected to bad surgigcal outcomes, but those have improved greatly since.
+Specifically the period after 1985 saw improvements to the surgical techniques.
+From [Eldh et al. (1997)](https://doi.org/10.3109/02844319709010503), also a Swedish study from the same hospital:
+> After 1985 the surgical technique was revised, improved, and succesively changed from a multi-stage to a one stage procedure. [...]
+> The total overall number of operations/patient was 8.1 [...] before 1986 and 3.1 [...] from 1986-1995.
+The median total stay in hospital was 80.0 days [...] and 25.4 days [...], divided into 6.9 admissions/patient [...] and 3.1 admissions [...] respectively (Table III).

 2. Does not actually show that gender dysphoria was not alleviated in most patients: It had 2 detransitioners and 2 people who had regrets but didn't want to detransition.
-Everyone else, including those whose life situation worsened, were confident that transition was the right choice for them. [detransition rate of 15.4%]
+Everyone else, including those whose life situation worsened, were confident that transition was the right choice for them.
+However, this is still an unusually high detransition rate of 15.4%.

 3. Several drop-outs, who at such a small sample size are all the more significant.
 One person moved abroad, and one committed suicide at the time of follow-up.
 Most importantly, 3 patients were automatically considered failures because **they weren't offered full bottom surgery including vaginoplasty in the first place.**

-	4. According to Fig. 1 in the study, most patient's sexual adjustment overall remained the same (9) or became better (3) when comparing pre-bottom surgery and post-bottom surgery responses, and only 1 person's adjustement worsened.
-In total the outcome is not as bad as the abstract makes it seem.
+4. According to Fig. 1 in the full paper, most patient's sexual adjustment overall remained the same (9) or became better (3) when comparing pre-bottom surgery and post-bottom surgery responses, and only 1 person's adjustement worsened.
+In total the outcome is not as bad as the abstract makes it seem, although still unusually bad.

 </section>